 Whether you’re planning to go live for the first time or you’re already something of a pro, these top tips will give your Facebook Lives a boost!

-1 If you’re not all that confident with video, particularly live video, then get some practice in.
-You can start by recording some videos (not live broadcasts) that are just for practice – no pressure to share them, just an opportunity to get used to speaking to a camera.
+1. Get practising – You can start by recording some videos (not live broadcasts) that are just for practice – no pressure to share them, just an opportunity to get used to speaking to a camera.
 When it comes to going live, why not see if any of the Facebook Groups you’re in would let you do a practice run in the group to help you build up your confidence?

 2. Learn what works best for you – some people like to plan their Live broadcasts in detail and have plenty of notes to hand to keep them on track during the Live whilst other people prefer to be spontaneous and go live to talk about something that is fresh in their minds at that moment.
 Find an approach that works for you and embrace it – there is no right or wrong here.